Blnoseworthy/424-web-example/README.md

 ## Conflict on Master
 This section will be different on the conflictbranch

-## Methodnew
+## Method
-How iwll we resolve this conflict, since the "base" now has a conflict in it?
+How will we resolve this conflict, since the "base" now has a conflict in it?

 ## Welcome to GitHub Pages